Point of No Return (Havok EP)

 Point of No Return is an EP recorded by the thrash metal band, Havok.
-It was released May 22, 2012 through Candlelight Records.
+It was released on May 22, 2012, through Candlelight Records.
 Music videos were made for the songs "Point of No Return" and "From the Cradle to the Grave".
-The track "Postmortem/Raining Blood" was featured as a bonus iTunes track for the 2011 album Time is Up.
+The track "Postmortem/Raining Blood" was featured as a bonus iTunes track for the 2011 album Time Is Up.